sictweb/bti425-2020/notes/angular-architecture.md

 So the file contains our program code for the component.
 All components have the same structure:
 * "import" statement(s)
-* A "decorator" - `@Component()` - this is a probable ES2016 (the next! version of JavaScript) language feature, which adds features and functionality to another class
+* A "decorator" - `@Component()` - this is a probable future JavaScript language feature, which enables a library or framework to implement part of a class' behaviour; we pass in a configuration object
-* The "class" declaration, which holds program code
+* The "class" declaration, which holds the component's code

 That's the getting-started explanation.
 Components that do more will have more code - as you would expect - but this is how we can begin to understand.